-- Parents/carers have a responsibility to: - o Understand and adhere the relevant ASPIRE policies and procedures. - Talk to their children about safeguarding issues with their children and support the ASPIRE in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online. - Seek help and support from the ASPIRE or other agencies.
+- Parents/carers have a responsibility to: - Understand and adhere the relevant Lady Joanna Thornhill (Endowed) Primary school policies and procedures. - O Talk to their children about safeguarding issues with their children and support Lady Joanna Thornhill (Endowed) Primary school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online. - Seek help and support from Lady Joanna Thornhill (Endowed) Primary school or other agencies.